upsight/doctor/docs/router.rst

 - `response` should be a key from the definitions section of the schema that identifies which definition should be used to validate the response returned by the logic function.
+- `schema` is an alternative schema file that should be used for the endpoint.
+  This is useful for grouping related endpoints together that use different schemas.
+This argument should be the name of the schema within the schema directory.  e.g. `'user.yaml'`.
 - `title` is a custom title to use as the header for the route/method.
 If a title is not provided, one will be generated based on the http method.
 The automatic title will be one of `Retrieve`, `Delete`, `Create`, or `Update`.